anhphuongnguyenquynh/time-series-forecasting/README.md

 # ⏳ Time Series Forecasting with Classical and Deep Learning Models

-Welcome to the **Time Series Forecasting** repository!
-This project explores a wide range of forecasting techniques, from classical statistical models to cutting-edge deep learning architectures.
+This project **Time Series Forecasting** explores a wide range of forecasting techniques, from classical statistical models to cutting-edge deep learning architectures.
 It aims to provide a unified, modular framework to experiment, compare, and evaluate multiple forecasting methods on time series data.

 ---
 ## 📈 Project Overview

 Time series forecasting is essential in many domains such as finance, energy, retail, and climate science.
 This repository includes: